weissin/GraphSAGESurvival/README.md

 ### Preparing the Data

+You can either gain access from RADCURE Dataset or download the sample dataset from repo.

+If you gain the data from RADCURE dataset, you need to first use `data_extractor.py` to preprocess the data, and then follow the next step.

-Download the sample dataset from repo.
-The data should be organized in `.pkl` files containing image data, tabular features, and survival lengths for each patient.
+For sample dataset, the data should be organized in `.pkl` files containing image data, tabular features, and survival lengths for each patient.
+You can directly run `ablation.py` without preprocess the data.

 ### Running Ablation Studies